windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 Below are the name definition of every sortedset and key-value pairs, time format is '201607241239', every key must be expired in two minutes

 * the num of requests per ip in one minute, the sorted set's name: `sorted-set-for-ip-counting-%date%`, the key in sorted set: `%ip%`
-* the num of requests per ip-and-url in one minute, the key-value pair's key name: `ip-url-%ip%-%url%-%date%`
+* the num of requests per ip-and-url in one minute, the key-value pair's key name: `ip-url-%ip%-%date%-%url%`
-* the num of requests per ip-and-statusCode in one minute, the key-value pair's key name: `ip-status-%ip%-%status%-%date%`
+* the num of requests per ip-and-statusCode in one minute, the key-value pair's key name: `ip-status-%ip%-%date%-%status%`
 * the num of requests per class B of ip in one minute, the sorted set'name: `sorted-set-for-bip-counting-%date%`, the key in sorted set: `%ip%`
-* the num of requests per class B of ip-and-url in one minute, the key-value pair's key name: `bip-url-%the class B of ip%-%url%-%date%`
+* the num of requests per class B of ip-and-url in one minute, the key-value pair's key name: `bip-url-%the class B of ip%-%date%-%url%`
-* the num of requests per class B of ip-and-statusCode in one minute, the key-value pair's key name: `bip-status-%the class B of ip%-%status%-%date%`
+* the num of requests per class B of ip-and-statusCode in one minute, the key-value pair's key name: `bip-status-%the class B of ip%-%date%-%status%`
 * the num of requests per class C of ip in one minute, the sorted set'name: `sorted-set-for-cip-counting-%date%`, the key in sorted set: `%ip%`
-* the num of requests per class C of ip-and-url in one minute, the key-value pair's key name: `cip-url-%the class C of ip%-%url%-%date%`
+* the num of requests per class C of ip-and-url in one minute, the key-value pair's key name: `cip-url-%the class C of ip%-%date%-%url%`
-* the num of requests per class C of ip-and-statusCode in one minute, the key-value pair's key name: `cip-status-%the class C of ip%-%status%-%date%`
+* the num of requests per class C of ip-and-statusCode in one minute, the key-value pair's key name: `cip-status-%the class C of ip%-%date%-%status%`
-* the num of requests per status in one hours, the key-value pair's key name: `count-status-%status%-%date%`
+* the num of requests per status in one minutes, the sorted set's name: `sorted-set-for-status-counting-%date%`, the key in set: `%status%`

+## The Cronjob

+A task will be execute every minute, which config in linux system by using the cmd: crontab.
+In order to get the complate data in every minute, The task will be execute after ten seconds for every minute, for example, the task will be execute in 10:01:10, 10:02:10
+The task will do the things below:

+* Firstly, the task fetchs the top ten data from redis sorted set
+* Then, the task will fetch the ip-url, ip-status's data of the top ten ip in redis, by using redis cmd/function: KEYS
+* And the next, rendering a html text and send email
+* Finally, ban the ips!(it is no need to do so in the early stage because we need analysis the data)

+## Tips

+* use fieldsGrouping
+* use sortedset in Redis
+* filter the useless requests